Why I Used to Call Myself a Fat Ass

 They love you just the same.
 And if you lose all of your weight, they will still love you just the same.
 And if you don't lose your weight, they will love you just the same.

-It is preposterous to think that you will be a better person, be more lovable, and that you will be worth more if you are thinner.
+It is preposterous to think that you will be a better person, be more lovable, or that you’ll be worth more if you are thinner.
 It's a ridiculous way to think.
 Unfortunately when you're the one lost in that dark place and feel so bad about yourself, it seems like logical thinking.
 But it's not.
 It's dead wrong.

 Think of someone in your life right now who you care about that is overweight.
 Picture them in your mind right now.
 Do you think they are an unworthy person because of their weight?
 Would you love them more if they lost weight?
 Do you think they are a bad person because they have gained weight?
 HELL NO!
 And why not?

-Because that would be friggin' ridiculous, that's why.
+Because that would be fucking ridiculous, that's why.

 Be kind to yourself.
 Love yourself.
 Forgive yourself.
 Encourage yourself.
 You just might find that if you start doing that, you won't turn to food for comfort as much.
 You'll turn to yourself... and gear up for change... and get stronger...
 AND BE HAPPIER.